-- 5.26 For the purposes of the Basic Solvency Capital Requirement, an authorised undertaking shall calculate the capital requirement for the non-life underwriting risk module so that it: - (a) reflects the risk arising from non-life insurance obligations, in relation to the perils covered and the processes used in the conduct of business; and - (b) take account of the uncertainty in the results of an authorised undertaking related to the existing insurance and reinsurance obligations as well as to the new business expected to be written over the following 12 months. - 5.27 The non-life underwriting risk module shall be calculated in accordance with the following formula:
+- 5.5.27 The Basic Solvency Capital Requirement shall be calculated in accordance with paragraphs 5.5.28 to 5.5.38 below. - 5.5.28 For the purposes of the Basic Solvency Capital Requirement, an authorised undertaking shall calculate the capital requirement for the non-life underwriting risk module so that it: - (a) reflects the risk arising from non-life insurance obligations, in relation to the perils covered and the processes used in the conduct of business; and - (b) take account of the uncertainty in the results of an authorised undertaking related to the existing insurance and reinsurance obligations as well as to the new business expected to be written over the following 12 months. - 5.5.29 The non-life underwriting risk module shall be calculated in accordance with the following formula: